-This review was prepared by Nodar Kherkheulidze, an independent reviewer, Head of Public Administration Department at the University of Georgia, Georgia, Ellen Y.J.
+This review was prepared by Nodar Kherkheulidze, an independent reviewer, the University of Georgia, Ellen Y.J.
 Kao, a postdoctoral research fellow at the Institute of Political Science at Academia Sinica in Taiwan, and Dea Tsartsidze, an independent researcher, Georgia.
-The peer review was conducted by Keitha Booth, Senior Associate, Institute for Governance and Policy Studies at the School of Government, Victoria University of Wellington, New Zealand.
-The reviewers gratefully acknowledge the Open Government Partnership for providing online resources that enabled the adaptation of this Action Plan review.
+The peer review was conducted by Keitha Booth, Institute for Governance and Policy Studies at the School of Government, Victoria University of Wellington, New Zealand.
+The reviewers gratefully acknowledge the Open Government Partnership for providing online resources that enabled the adaptation of this IRM Action Plan review.